 English and Spanish

-Directions for all students on submitting the edTPA portfolio for scoring via Tk20 - Interns will receive a code via email to use during this process.
+Directions for submitting edTPA Directly to Pearson's Site.
+This is the preferred method and will be used at WCU starting Fall 2024.
+Interns will receive a code via email to use during this process.

 Use this website for this process: www.edtpa.com